ieiei/ianvei/rust-for-rustaceans/10 CONCURRENCY (AND PARALLELISM).md

 This time around, we use compare_exchange in the loop, and it takes care of both checking that the lock is currently not held and storing true to take the lock as appropriate.
 This happens through the first and second arguments to compare_exchange, respectively: in this case, false and then true.
 You can read the invocation as “Store true only if the current value is false.”
 The compare_exchange method returns a Result that indicates either that the value was successfully updated (Ok) or that it could not be updated (Err).
 In either case, it also returns the current value.
 This isn’t too useful with an AtomicBool since we know what the value must be if the operation failed, but for something like an AtomicI32, the updated current value will let you quickly recompute what to store and then try again without having to do another load.

-*Note that* *compare_exchange* *checks only whether the value is the same as the one that was passed in as the current value.
+**N O T E**  *Note that* *compare_exchange* *checks only whether the value is the same as the one that was passed in as the current value.
 If some other thread modifies the atomic variable’s value and then resets it to the original value again, a* *compare_exchange* *on that variable will still succeed.
 This is often referred to as the A-B-A problem.*

 Unlike simple loads and stores, compare_exchange takes *two* Ordering arguments.
 The first is the “success ordering,” and it dictates what memory ordering should be used for the load and store that the compare_exchange represents in the case that the value was successfully updated.
 The second is the “failure ordering,” and it dictates the memory ordering for the load if the loaded value does not match the expected current value.
 These two orderings are kept separate so that the developer can give the CPU leeway to improve execution performance by reordering loads and stores on failure when appropriate, but still get the correct ordering on success.
 In this case, it’s okay to reorder loads and stores across failed iterations of the lock acquisition loop, but it’s *not* okay to reorder loads and stores inside the critical section in such a way that they end up outside of it.